 by Judith E. Glaser

-This book is on how building up the right kind of conversations can lead to desired change and results.
-Based on neuroscientific research, the author expands the idea to suggest there are three levels of conversations including transactional, positional and transformational which play specific roles in interactions with the people around us.
-Most of our conversations are limited to the first two levels, either being transactional in nature where we are simply exchanging information or data, or positional, where we tend to advocate certain views or inquire about others, and rarely get to the transformational level of conversation where real change can happen.
+This leadership book is on how building up the right kind of conversations can lead to desired change and results.
+Based on neuroscientific research, the author expands the idea to suggest there are three levels of conversations, including transactional, positional, and transformational, which play specific roles in interactions with the people around us.
+Most of our conversations are limited to the first two levels, either being transactional in nature, where we are simply exchanging information or data, or positional, where we tend to advocate certain views or inquire about others, and rarely get to the transformational level of conversation where real change can happen.
 A spellbinding book which opens up new possibilities to discover one’s own potential and be a leader with a difference.

 #6 – The Five Dysfunctions of a Team: A Leadership Fable

 In essence, leadership is a lot about building great teams and avoiding common pitfalls, which can make them underperform.
 Focusing specifically on that aspect, the author goes about defining five of the common ills that might plague a team and stunt its growth while outlining ways of addressing these issues effectively to set one’s house in order.
 Adopting a powerful storytelling style, he conveys the message wonderfully well and later summarizes the pitfalls encountered along with their remedies.
 A highly useful book on leadership skills and how to build and manage teams that do away with much of the usual rhetoric on the topic.